-Yorkshire Packaging Systems has revealed the impressive benefits delivered by its latest installation – a 60 per cent reduction in transit damage for educational furniture firm Gopak.
+Yorkshire Packaging Systems can reveal the impressive benefits delivered by our latest installation – a 60 per cent reduction in transit damage for educational furniture firm Gopak.

 Hythe-based Gopak manufacture lightweight, folding educational and community furniture.
 The requirement for a streamlined and highly efficient shrink-wrapping system was born from its specific business model, which focuses on flat-packed products, put out for delivery by a carrier network.